jax-ml/jax/docs/201/shard-map.md

 print(jax.jit(f).trace(x, y).jaxpr)
 ```

-In a jaxpr, the multiplication operation requires the varying bits of its
+In a jaxpr, the multiplication operation requires the VMA types of its
 arguments to match, but for convenience the `jax.numpy` and `jax.lax` APIs
 automatically apply `jax.lax.pcast(..., to='varying')` to make argument VMA
 types agree.
 In a jaxpr, these `jax.lax.pcast` calls show up as `pvary` since
-`jax.lax.pcast(..., to='varying')` dispatches to `lax.pvary`.
+`jax.lax.pcast(..., to='varying')` dispatches to the `pvary` primitive.

 <a name="scan-vma"></a>